 Scattered Site Housing: DESC has housing subsidies which case managers use to place their clients into rental properties throughout Seattle.
 What makes this model work is the integration of DESC's case management services to provide the necessary support for people to succeed and stabilize.

 DESC manages applicants for our Supportive Housing projects by prioritizing them according to a Vulnerability Assessment score.
-If you are a Seattle/King County area provider and wish to obtain a Vulnerability Assessment for your client for placement in one of DESC's Supportive Housing projects, please click here and provide us with your contact information.
+For more information to obtain a Vulnerability Assessment for your client for placement in one of DESC's Supportive Housing projects and/or other housing programs participating in the King County Client Coordination Council Initiative, please click here.

 If you need further information regarding DESC's Vulnerability Assessment Tool, please contact firstname.lastname@example.org.